Tiny-Earth/DemoSite/site/src/intro.md

 ```

 ---
-## Module Goals
+## Module Learning Objectives

-By taking this module, we hope you will be able to...
+By the end of this module, you will be able to...

 - Define scientific teaching and its goals.
 - Explain how scientific teaching supports students in learning the facets of science.
 - Examine why diversity matters in science.
-- Begin applying scientific teaching to your own teaching and course(s).
+- Apply principles of scientific teaching to your own teaching and course(s).

 ---
 ## Scientific Teaching Defined

-!!! compat ""
-    - Define scientific teaching.
-    - Articulate the goals of scientific teaching.
-    - Understand key concepts and principles:
-        - Scientific teaching is both the teaching of science and the science of teaching.
-        - The goals of scientific teaching are to make teaching and learning more scientific and increase diversity in STEM.
-        - Scientific teaching means being intentional, inclusive, and iterative.

 Scientific teaching is both the *teaching of science* and the *science of teaching*.
 An instructor who practices scientific teaching: